Let me ask a question about worship songs: are there good reasons to sing older songs and hymns during worship?

 Whenever I sing this verse, it reminds me that, because of sin in my life, I am prone to leave God.
 What I need is God’s work on my heart to keep me secure is His grace.

-The newer songs do not remind me of my sinfulness as much.
+Newer songs often do not remind me of my sinfulness.
 This hymn reminds me of that basic Christian teaching.

 There are good reasons to work older hymns and songs into our worship.
+(And please note that I am not suggesting we only sing old songs.)
 Maybe these reasons can support the same ratio of old hymns to new hymns that C. S. Lewis recommended for books – one old hymn for every new song we sing.
 Whatever the mixture, I think it is wise for churches to make frequent use of the older hymns.
-They might not have the musical qualities that are preferred today – but who ever said the church made its decisions based only upon the musical qualities of those songs?
+They might not have the musical qualities that are preferred today – but why should the church should make its decisions based only upon the musical qualities of those songs?